LoneHippie/docket-technical-challenge/README.md

 # Docket take-home technical assignment: Masterdex

 Hello!
 Here's a larger project I whipped up for the technical assignment.
 It's a simple SPA made with **Vite**, **Typescript** and **Playwright**.
 In part this is a remake of one of my older projects made with the goal of displaying some of my current skills in the technologies listed above.
+I've chosen this as a sample project because I believe it shows my ability to connect a nd arrange the many moving parts of a modern React project while still having room to refactor and add new features.

 ## Structure
 - API fetching, interfaces for data and theme are located in `src/contexts`